framework-one/framework-one.github.io/source/documentation/4.1/using-di-one.markdown

 If you want to override the methods in DI/1, such as `logMissingBean()`, you can create your own CFC that extends `ioc.cfc` and overrides the desired methods.
 Then use your CFC instead of `ioc.cfc`.
 If any particular use case becomes common, we can discuss incorporating it into DI/1 as a configuration option.

 One possible use case is overriding the constructor to provide your own `init()` method that does additional configurtion (although using a load listener is probably a better way to do this in general).
-The Clojure integration provided by `ioclj.cfc` takes this approach because it needs to do additional setup work, as well as registering its own load listener (in addition to any `config.loadListener`), so that it can modify the bean metadata at startup, after the (CFC) beans have been discovered by DI/1.

 The following supported extension points are provided: